 Minimizes Urinary Tract Infections

-This indicates the percent of patients who sustained a urinary tract infection.
-These infections are sometimes linked to poor hygiene.
+This indicates the percent of residents who have had a urinary tract infection.
+These infections may be linked to insufficient hygiene.

 Appropriately Uses Anti-Psychotic Medication

-This is an indication of the percent of long-term patients taking antipsychotic drugs.
-While antipsychotic drugs play an important role in caring for many residents, it is important to ensure these drugs are being used only where medically required.
-In limited situations, high levels of antipsychotic drug use may indicate a nursing home is using these medications to subdue residents.
+This indicates the percentage of residents who were prescribed antipsychotic drugs.
+While antipsychotic drugs may be vital to many residents, it is important to ensure these drugs are being used only where medically required.
+In some situations, high levels of antipsychotic drug use may suggest that a nursing home is using these drugs to control patient behavior.

 Appropriately Uses Anti-Anxiety Medication